NiceUp talks to dancehall queen – MC Silva – a woman bringing the hip-hop reggae vibes to Aotearoa.

 Please introduce yourself Ras!
 What lead you onto a musical path?

 Greetings NiceUp, I am Ras Stone, the Ghanaian who reached Aotearoa via London!
 Thank you for inviting me to do this interview, keep up the good work!

 I have always been interested in music and was surrounded by music from an early age.
 From memory I remember hearing all sorts of music blaring from houses early in the morning around Nima, Ghana, where we used to live.
 I used to get my mum to line up her cooking pots for me to use as drums or anything that sounded musical to me as we couldn’t afford instruments. (more…)

 Acroline/Lady Sattva first swooned for Prince Buster on a ghetto-blaster at the tender age of 15.
-Intrigued about the lack of women in the industry, she started jamming on turntables four years ago and is working hard to break down barriers for women selectors, DJs and producers (ya thoughts on this are welcome). (more…)
+Intrigued about the lack of women in the industry, she started jamming on turntables four years ago and is working hard to break down barriers for women selectors, DJs and producers. (more…)